Everyone can be Active Bystanders.

 Understand the importance of challenging the foundations of men’s violence against women, watch our short animation and make the link today:

 It’s important to be able to recognise opportunities to step in and say something to prevent violence.
 The easiest place to do this is when you see sexist attitudes or behaviour at play.
 There are a range of strategies bystanders can use to interrupt situations and provide opportunities to avoid violence.
-We run training sessions on these strategies and can help build your skills in effectively intervening.
-Read more about our Mentors in Violence Prevention Training and consider hosting or attending an event.
-Follow us on social media to learn more.
+Gippsland Women’s Health can assist you to run sessions on active bystander strategies, helping build skills in effectively intervening.
+Contact our team to discuss your organisation or community groups needs.

 Preventing men’s violence against women requires leadership and action from everyone.
 You can take the first step by sharing this information with family and friends, or discussing strategies with your friends that you can use collectively next time you see a situation you’re uncomfortable with.
 By taking a stand against violence supportive attitudes you are leading the way for others to step up to the cause as well.